NatalieWong/phd_thesis_markdown/source/11_chapter_3.md

 	...
 }
 ```
 After a bitmap in RGB format is prepared, I have used the [`Classifier.java`](https://github.com/tensorflow/examples/blob/master/lite/examples/object_detection/android/app/src/main/java/org/tensorflow/lite/examples/detection/tflite/Classifier.java) and [`TFLiteObjectDetectionAPIModel.java`](https://github.com/tensorflow/examples/blob/master/lite/examples/object_detection/android/app/src/main/java/org/tensorflow/lite/examples/detection/tflite/TFLiteObjectDetectionAPIModel.java) class provided by the demo project for hand detection. `recognizeImage()` is the only method that I need to detect a hand in the image.
-This method accepts a bitmap with a size of 300 x 300 and returns a list of `Classifier.Recognition` objects if hands are detected in the image.
+This method accepts a bitmap with a dimension of 300 x 300 and returns a list of `Classifier.Recognition` objects if hands are detected in the image.
 ```kotlin
 private var detector: Classifier? = null